 Create and execute smart contracts within a blockchain application using Hyperledger Composer

-Note: This developer journey is the second in a series of journeys designed to get you started with blockchain.
+Note: This developer pattern is the second in a series of patterns designed to get you started with blockchain.
 For an overview of the series, see Build your first blockchain application.

-In the first journey of the series, you learned how to build a blockchain network.
+In the first pattern of the series, you learned how to build a blockchain network.
 Now you’re ready to learn how to create and execute a smart contract within your blockchain application.

 Blockchain is designed for multi-party business transactions, and organizations that use blockchain depend on trusted automatic transactions to do business.
 One of the most useful aspects of blockchain is its decentralization.
 Because it’s a decentralized system that exists between all permitted parties, there’s no need to employ intermediaries.
 In effect, you “cut out the middleman,” save time, and prevent potential disagreement about transactions.